barakplasma/in-person-queue/README.md

 ### Goals
 * The most important goal of this project is to enable an ordinary person to create a vaccine leftover queue extremely quickly and easily.
 * This project should stay SIMPLE to use and implement.
 I want any beginner to be able to fork/hack this project to fit their needs.
-The only simpler alternative to this project should be a paper and pencil.
+The only simpler alternative to this project should be a paper/pencil/clipboard and a loud voice.
+See http://boringtechnology.club/ for more details
 * The front end must be **accessible**, fast, and work on almost any MOBILE browser.
 * The backend should be easy to self-host, and scale nicely.
 The backend should be easy to host on a Raspberry Pi, a digital ocean droplet, or a full cluster on EC2 / K8s.
 This means the backend should be high performance, and simple.
 * I respect DevOps, but this project should be NoOps.
 An operator should ideally be able to set it up on a brand new rasberry pi once and never login to it again.
 [TODO: Sensible defaults and limits]